Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/overview.md

 # Corporate Service Level Agreements
+A Service Level Agreement (SLA) is a contract between a service provider and a customer that outlines the expected level of service the customer will receive.

 Corporate service level agreements (SLAs) allow you to define a combination of service levels and service-level targets that can be used across multiple services sharing the same SLA requirements.
 By using corporate SLAs, you can centralize the management of all these SLAs into one place rather than on a service-by-service basis.

 ![Corporate Service Levels](/_books/servicemanager-user-guide/service-portfolio/images/corporate-sla.png)